E-detectors: a nonparametric framework for sequential change detection: Application to real data and simulation study

-Noting that $\psi_E^*(u)\approx u^2/2$ for small $u$, we see that for small $\Delta^* \ll 1$, one has
+Noting that $\psi_E^*(u)\approx u^2/2$ for small $u$, we see that for small $\Delta^\op \ll 1$, one has

-Note that the oracle $\Delta^*$ depends on the unknown post-change distribution only via first and second moments.
-Therefore, in contrast to the original set of baseline increments $\{L^\lambda\}_{\lambda \in (0,1)}$, the exponential baseline increments $\{\tilde{L}^\lambda\}_{\lambda \in (0,1)}$ that lower bound it, allow us to more easily set a range $(\Delta_L, \Delta_U)$ to build mixtures of e-SR and e-CUSUM procedures.
-For example, if we assume that the post-change distribution has mean at least $\mep + \delta$ for a positive $\delta$ then we can upper and lower bound $\Delta^*$ by
+Note that the oracle $\Delta^\op$ depends on the unknown post-change distribution only via first and second moments.
+Therefore, in contrast to the original set of baseline increments $\{L^\lambda\}_{\lambda \in (0,1)}$, the exponential baseline increments $\{\tilde{L}^\lambda\}_{\lambda \in (0,1)}$ that lower bound them allow us to more easily set a range $(\Delta_L, \Delta_U)$ to build mixtures of the e-SR and e-CUSUM procedures.
+For example, if we assume that the post-change distribution has mean at least $\mep + \delta$ for a positive $\delta$ then we can upper and lower bound $\Delta^\op$ by

 Now, given $\Delta_L$ and $\Delta_U$, we can use \cref{alg::mixture_SR} to run the mixture of e-SR or e-CUSUM procedure to detect the changepoint based on the exponential baseline baseline increments $\{\tilde{L}^\lambda\}_{\lambda \in (0,1)}$.
-It is also straightforward to build corresponding mixtures of e-SR and e-CUSUM procedures for the original baseline increment $\{L^\lambda\}_{\lambda \in (0,1)}$ which is always more sample-efficient.
+It is also straightforward to build the corresponding mixtures of e-SR and e-CUSUM procedures for the original baseline increment $\{L^\lambda\}_{\lambda \in (0,1)}$ which is always more sample-efficient.

-\paragraph{Implementation of \cref{alg::mixture_SR} and its results.}
+\paragraph*{Implementation of \cref{alg::mixture_SR} and its results.}

-Recall that in the plus-minus stats running example, we use pre-change mean $m = 0.494$ and the minimum gap $\delta = 0.0125$, which bounds $\Delta^*$ by $\Delta_L := 0.024$ and $\Delta_U:= \frac{\mep(1-\mep)}{\delta^2} = 1600$.
-As before, we choose $\alpha = 10^{-3}$ to make ARL larger than 12 regular seasons, and set the maximum number of baselines $K_{\max} = 1000$.
+Recall that in the plus-minus stats running example, we use pre-change mean $m = 0.494$ and the minimum gap $\delta = 0.0125$, which bounds $\Delta^\op$ by $\Delta_L := 0.024$ and $\Delta_U:= \frac{\mep(1-\mep)}{\delta^2} = 1600$.
+As before, we choose $\alpha = 10^{-3}$ to make the ARL larger than 12 regular seasons and set the maximum number of baselines $K_{\max} = 1000$.
 Based on these parameters, we can build mixtures of e-SR and e-CUSUM procedures.
-Though the difference between $\Delta_L$ and $\Delta_U$ may seem to be large, the actual number of baselines returned by~the function \texttt{computeBaseline} in \cref{alg::mixture_SR} is 190, which is small enough to compute detection procedures efficiently on the fly.
+Though the difference between $\Delta_L$ and $\Delta_U$ may seem to be large, the actual number of baselines returned by~the function \texttt{computeBaseline} in \cref{alg::mixture_SR} is 190, which is small enough to update the procedure efficiently on the fly.